Office

 Stony Brook, NY 11794-8240

-Pamela Ginex, EdD, MPH, RN, OCN
+Pamela Ginex, EdD, MPH, RN

-Assistant Professor, Office of Research and Innovation
+Assistant Professor, Office of Research and Innovation,

 Stony Brook School of Nursing